jameshanlon/cheese/cheese/pages/media-coverage.md

 {{ macros.thumbnail('images/2018-04-community-health-news/CHEESE-Bristol-community-health-news.jpg', '140x140', 'media-coverage') }}
 </div>

-- **Bristol Community Health News**, April 2018.
+- **Bristol Community Health News, April 2018**.
 The 2018 winter edition of Bristol Community Health news provided some tips on keeping warm this winter.
 CHEESE is suggested as a way to identify improvements that can be made to a home.